 All the assets and liabilities have been classified as current or non-current, wherever applicable, as per the operating cycle of the Company as per the guidance set out in Schedule III to the Companies Act, 2013 ("the Act").
-Operating cycle for the business activities of the Company covers the duration of the project/ contract, and extends upto the realisation of receivables (including retention monies) within the credit period normally applicable to the respective project.
+Based on the nature of services, Company has ascertained its operating cycle as twelve months for the purpose of current and non-current classification of assets and liabilities.

-These financial statements are reported in Indian Rupees, which is also the Company's functional currency, and all values are rounded to the nearest lakhs (00,000), except when otherwise indicated.

-ii) Accounting estimates
+These financial statements are reported in Indian Rupees, which is also the Company's functional currency, and all ii) Accounting estimates